A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Experiments

 \subsection{Real-world application}

 To further validate the practical applicability of the proposed UM in real-world post-disaster scenarios, experiments are conducted on the publicly available Anaheim transportation network (as shown in Figure~\ref{fig 5.3}), with data sourced from \url{https://github.com/bstabler/TransportationNetworks}.
-This network simulates the complexity of a metropolitan road system, which is typical of large-scale PDRAs.
+This network simulates the complexity of a road system typical of large-scale PDRAs.
 The original network (416 nodes and 914 links) is transformed into a 1330-node structure (including 914 artificial nodes for road links) using the transformation method detailed in Section \ref{Network transformation}.
-The experimental setup includes 7 drones, and the maximum assessment time $p_{max}$ is set to 45 minutes.
-Three benchmark approaches are used: UM, single-task AEDMs \citep{Gong2025Deep}, and Gurobi.
-In the experiments, UM solves these 4 PDRA variants in a unified manner, while the four single-task AEDMs solve all variants (with reported results being their average values); additionally, Gurobi’s time limit is extended to 10,000 seconds to account for the increased problem complexity.
-Results in Figure~\ref{fig 5.4} show that UM consistently outperforms the other two benchmarks: compared with the single-task AEDMs, it achieves an average performance improvement of 7.9\% (ranging from 7.2\% to 8.4\%) by leveraging multi-task knowledge sharing, and relative to Gurobi, it yields a 25.5\% improvement (ranging from 23.6\% to 27.8\%).
-In terms of efficiency, UM only takes approximately 10 seconds to solve the problem, while the single-task AEDMs require variant-specific deployment; Gurobi’s 10,000-second runtime, meanwhile, is entirely impractical for real-world use.
-These findings confirm UM’s scalability and robustness under realistic network complexity, as well as its flexibility for rapid deployment in time-critical PDRA applications.
+The experimental setup includes 10 drones, and the maximum assessment time $p_{\max}$ is set to 45 minutes.
+Four benchmark approaches are evaluated: (i) UM, solving all 8 PDRA variants in a unified manner; (ii) single-task AEDMs, with 8 separate models trained for each variant; (iii) GC and GC+LS heuristics, with 8 variant-specific implementations; and (iv) Gurobi, with the time limit extended to 10,000 seconds to account for increased problem complexity.